Advances and Challenges in Solar Flare Prediction: A Review: Data and Evaluation Metrics

 The Solar and Heliospheric Observatory (SOHO) \cite{domingo1995soho}, Solar Dynamics Observatory (SDO) \cite{pesnell2012solar}, and Advanced Space-based Solar Observatory (ASO-S) \cite{gan2019advanced} have greatly advanced solar research by providing extensive data on the solar magnetic field and active regions.
-The Michelson Doppler Imager (MDI) onboard SOHO, operational from 1995 to 2010, produced comprehensive line-of-sight magnetograms, while the Helioseismic and Magnetic Imager (HMI) onboard SDO, since 2010, has offered improved spatial resolution and temporal coverage, allowing more precise monitoring of magnetic field variations and rapid changes, which are critical for understanding magnetic reconnection and flare dynamics.
+The Michelson Doppler Imager (MDI) onboard SOHO, operational from 1995 to 2010, produced comprehensive line-of-sight magnetograms, while the Helioseismic and Magnetic Imager (HMI) onboard SDO, since 2010, has offered improved spatial resolution and temporal coverage, allowing more precise monitoring of magnetic field variations, which are critical for understanding magnetic reconnection and flare dynamics.
 More recently, the Full-disc vector MagnetoGraph (FMG) onboard ASO-S, launched by China in 2022, has provided high-resolution photospheric magnetic field, enabling detailed studies of active region evolution and flare-related magnetic processes.
-Nishizuka et al. (2016) utilized SDO and GOES data to extract 60 features, including magnetic neutral lines and flare history, for machine learning model training \cite{nishizuka2017solar}.
-Griffin T. Goodwin (2024) applied 24 physics-based features from SDO/HMI data for flare prediction, covering solar cycle 24 and analyzing data from 331,185 active regions \cite{goodwin2024investigating}.

 Satellite missions have produced extensive datasets, greatly advancing research on solar activity and flare prediction.
 However, the large data volume also poses increased demands on researchers, as traditional methods are often insufficient to fully exploit these resources for reliable flare forecasting.